beckym223/manual_work/E6_long_edited.md

 form a smooth (hyper)surface.
 As another instance of the generality permitted by ab- straction, consider the notion of a commod-
-20n this direct consequence of a theorem of A. A.
-Lyapunov, see Karl Vind (1964).

 ### ---Economics-1991-0-07.txt---